It's true, we all release body oil…

 Our (wet) steam cleaning method is safe ECO-Friendly, but there are no ECO-Friendly ways to perform a dry clean at the moment.

 Not necessarily, we recommend opening up windows for good ventilation.
+But, if you have respiratory problems, little children or babies, yes.
 As professionals, we wear protective gear (gloves, mask, etc.) because we work with these products on a daily basis.

 We recommend you do, but it's not required.
 It is your investment at the end of it all.